VaclavDedik/jboss-seam/examples/jee5/readme.txt

       org.jboss.logging.util.OnlyOnceErrorHandler, this doesn't impact on the
       running of the app.
 We are working to get rid of this error!

-12. Checout the app at: http://localhost:8888/seam-jee5
+12. Checkout the app at: http://localhost:8888/seam-jee5

 13. You can stop the server by pressing CTRL-c in the console on which the server is running.